inuitwallet/bippy/README.md

 and vanitygen binaries for:
 Linux (64 bit)
+Windows (32 bit)

+(Windows will only use the 32 bit version of these binaries so onlyu Mac is missing)

 If you are able to compile vanitygen or scrypt for platforms not mentioned, please do so and share the binary with me.
 Thanks :)